Boston E-1 and E-2 Visa Lawyer for Treaty Traders and Investors

 - tax documentation, etc.

-5. A copy of U.S. Visa and Form I-94 (if aliens are already in the U.S.) for all applicants
+5. A copy of the U.S. Visa and Form I-94 (if aliens are already in the U.S.) for all applicants

 For the E-2 Treaty Investor visa: